MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-build-permissions.md

 ---
 title: Build permission for shared datasets (preview)
-description: Learn how you can keep control of who has access to the data by using Build permission.
+description: Learn how you can control who has access to the data by using Build permission.
 author: maggiesMSFT
 ms.reviewer: chbraun
 ms.service: powerbi